 - 10. The applicant is required to provide the information requested on the application for import permit form.
-For certain products, additional information and/or drcumentation may be required, as indicated in the specific product group responses. - 12.
-Any applicant may apply for a permit in Ottawa, for which there is a fee of \$15.00, but for permits issued at other computer terminals there is a \$10.00 or more fee to cover costs of additional service.
+For certain products, additional information and/or documentation may be required, as indicated in the specific product group responses. - 12.
+Any applicant may apply for a permit in Ottawa, for which there is a fee of \$15.00, but for permits issued at other computer terminals, there is a fee of \$10.00 or more to cover costs of additional service. - 13.
+Import permits have a validity of 30 days which may be extended, provided the request for extension is made prior to the original expiry date, by a simple amendment to the permit.
+Otherwise if the permit has not been used, the importer may apply for its cancellation and the issue of a new permit upon presentation of unused permit.

-- 13. Import permits have a validity of 30 days which may be extended, provided the request for extension is made prior to the original expiry date, by a simple amendment to the permit.
-Otherwise if the permit has not been used the importer may apply for its cancellation and the issue of a new permit upon presentation of unused permit. - 14.
-There is no penalty for non-utilization of an import permit. - 15.
+- 14. There is no penalty for non-utilization of an import permit. - 15.
 Permits are not transferable between importers. - 16.
-Under very particular circumstances, special conditions may be attached from time to time (e.g. see responses to 6(k)). - 17.
+Under very particular circumstances, special conditions may be attached from time to time (e.g. see responses to 6(XI)). - 17.
 Not applicable.

-- 18. See specific topics for comments. - 19.
-Not applicable.
+19. Not applicable.

-&lt;sup>1Copy available for reference in the Secretariat.
+&lt;sup>1A sample application form is available for reference in the Secretariat.

-OTHER RESPONSES - BY PRODUCTS GROUPS
+OTHER RESPONSES - BY PRODUCT GROUPS